 Wikimedia CommonsA map of Zealandia, outlining important points.
 New Caledonia is to the north.
 The Tasman Sea is to the west.

-Most learn in school that there are seven continents.
-However, geologists have posited that there are only six — as Europe and Asia can be considered a single continent.
+Most people learn in school that there are seven continents: North America, South America, Europe, Africa, Asia, Antarctica, and Australia.
+However, in a 2017 study published by the Geological Society of America, geologists posited that there are only six, as Europe and Asia can be considered a single continent.

-Whether Zealandia is considered the seventh or the eighth continent, then, was long up for debate.
-Geologists argued that it should be considered a continent in its own right.
+Whether Zealandia is considered the seventh or the eighth continent, then, was up for debate.
+Still, regardless of its number, geologists argued that it should be considered a continent in its own right.

-They explained that the rock beneath New Zealand, by Luyendyk’s calculations, meets the criteria which classify a landmass as a continent.
-Luyendyk called the area Zealandia when he recognized that New Zealand and its outlying islands weren’t actually disparate, and it wasn’t long before other researchers took up the cause and pointed to all the qualities that made Zealandia fundamentally the same as other continents — just underwater.
+In the study, the scientists explained that the rock beneath New Zealand, according to Luyendyk’s calculations, meets the criteria that classify a landmass as a continent.
+Luyendyk called the area Zealandia when he recognized that New Zealand and its outlying islands weren’t actually disparate.
+It wasn’t long before other researchers took up the cause and pointed to all the qualities that made Zealandia fundamentally the same as other continents — just underwater.

 Wikimedia CommonsBall’s Pyramid, a dramatic reminder of Zealandia’s volcanic-formed landscape.

-Zealandia is raised above the ocean floor, which means there’s a clear difference between the submerged landmass and the surrounding seabed and not just in their respective heights.
-Zealandia, unlike the neighboring ocean floor, is made from the bulkier, less dense material that forms the continental crust.
+Zealandia is raised above the ocean floor, which means there’s a clear difference between the submerged landmass and the surrounding seabed, and not just in their respective heights.
+Zealandia, unlike the seafloor around it, is made from the bulkier, less dense material that forms continental crusts.

-Its composition also meets the requirements for a continent.
-Like other continents, it is made up of three separate types of rock: igneous, metamorphic, and sedimentary.
-This variety reveals that it was formed and shaped by volcanic activity, heat, pressure, and erosion, just like in other continents.
+The composition of this material indeed meets the requirements for a continent.
+Zealandia is made up of three separate types of rock: igneous, metamorphic, and sedimentary.
+This variety reveals that it was formed and shaped by volcanic activity, heat, pressure, and erosion, just like the other continents.

 Zealandia is also too big to be considered just a continental fragment.
-Although some argued that Zealandia better deserved the less impressive designation “microcontinent,” others pushed back, noting that the rock beneath New Zealand is significantly larger than even the largest recognized microcontinent.
+Although some scientists argued that Zealandia better deserved the less impressive designation of a microcontinent, others pushed back, noting that the rock beneath New Zealand is six times larger than even the biggest recognized microcontinent, Madagascar.

-Wikimedia CommonsA simplified look at the layers of continental and oceanic crust.
+Wikimedia CommonsA simplified look at the layers of Zealandia’s continental and oceanic crust.

 Whether Zealandia constitutes a continent or not can seem like a rather dry and technical point for scientists to argue over.
-But the answer had real consequences for the region economically.
+However, the answer has real consequences for the region economically.

-By some estimates, tens of billions of dollars worth of fossil fuels could suddenly become available to the country, once Zealandia was recognized as a continent.
+By some estimates, as reported by Business Insider in 2017, tens of billions of dollars worth of fossil fuels suddenly became available to the country once Zealandia was recognized as Earth’s eighth continent.

 Piecing Together Zealandia’s History